TorontoMobileDevelopers/Presentations/2018-05-15_Build_HttpTracer_XF3/Outline.md

 | x:Bind                            | Compiled bindings using the same syntax you get in UWP.                                                                                                      | Planned    |

 ## Highlights
+* Performance??? (were fast renderers pushed into XF 2.5)
+* More supported platforms (macOS, Linux, WPF, Tizen)
+* Embedding improvements with Fragments??? (was this pushed in XF 2.5)
 * CSS
 * FlexLayout
 * Visual State Manager